admb-project/admb-project.github.io/downloads/admb-12.2/QuickStartMacOSZip.md

 2. **Install**

-   Open a Terminal, then use the command below to extract contents of zip file to **~/admb-12.2/**.
+   Open a Terminal, then use the command below to extract contents of the zip file to **~/admb-12.2/**.

    ```
    [~]$ unzip admb-12.2-macos.zip